 To keep frogs out of your pool, you can try an create a barrier they do not want to cross.
 This can be done using a physical barrier, generally over 20cm high or a salt barrier.
 A salt barrier can be done by mixing salt and water (1 part salt to 9 parts water) and pouring it gently around the pool.
 When the water evaporated there will be a light amount of salt left, which is uncomfortable on their feet.
-Note: Please avoid this around your garden area, as it may damage your plants.

 In summary, pool water isn’t ideal for frogs as their skin is permeable and the chemicals in your pool may harm them.
 So if you are a lover of frogs, why not set up a small pond or some lush greenery for them in another area of your garden for them to ‘hop’ free.
 Doing this, you may never have to ask yourself what do frog eggs look like in a pool?
 And you’ll avoid having to look for solutions for frogs in your swimming pool.
 The barrier works great, so give it a try and see how it works for you!